 - 10 peaches, peeled, pitted, and sliced

-- 4-6 tablespoons fresh lime or lemon juice
+- 4-6 Tbsp fresh lime or lemon juice

 - Add the peaches, sugar, corn syrup, and lime or lemon juice to a blender or food processor.
 Pulse to chop, then turn to high speed until everything is smooth.